Help keep Kino Armata open!

 Kino Armata is a non-profit public cinema and cultural space located in the heart of Prishtina, Kosova.
 Housed in a building that dates back to the early socialist era, it was originally known as Kino APJ and was part of a multi-functional cultural complex for the Yugoslav People's Army.
 For decades, the building remained closed to the public, first due to apartheid and war, and later as it became the headquarters of international protectorate institutions in Kosovo.

 To continue this crucial work, we need continued community-based and cross-border solidarity, and financial support.
-If you long for an independent public sphere and culture; If the work that we do matters to you, please help us build a stable future.
-Share our open collective website, spread the word, and consider donating if you can.
-All contributions make a huge difference for Armata!
+If you long for an independent public sphere and culture; If the work that we do resonates with you, please help us build a stable future.
+Share this page, spread the word, and consider donating if you can.
+All contributions make a huge difference!

 Thank you,